scperkins/EJEHardenberg.github.io/public/writing/narrations/crowd.md

 Observing each, from the band to the Bartender, his bitterness doubled.
 The nature of each person he saw, engaged in their frivolous lustings and shortsightedness, disturbed him.
-His dreams of humanities achievements lay in ash his feet, scattered by those he felt foolish.
+His dreams of humanities achievements lay in ash by his feet, scattered by those he felt foolish.
 What little he wanted felt unattainable.
 So he stood.
 Surrounded by the crowd, but not bobbing to music or taking part in some sexual scheme, he quietly drank.
 Then walked away.